brainglobe/brainglobe.github.io/docs/source/blog/uncharted-brains.md

 The result was a high-contrast, artefact-free population template with sharp anatomical detail and clearly discernible structures—an ideal basis for annotation.

 We shared the final template with our collaborators at the University of Oldenburg, experts in avian neuroanatomy.
 They manually delineated brain structures using the free software [ITK-SNAP](http://www.itksnap.org/pmwiki/pmwiki.php).
-Using anatomical landmarks and referencing 2D sections from the zebra finch atlas (a phylogenetically related species), they annotated **_six principal brain compartments_**, subdivided into **_13 anatomical regions_**.
+Relying on anatomical landmarks and referencing 2D sections from the zebra finch atlas (a phylogenetically related species), they annotated **_six principal brain compartments_**, further subdivided into **_13 anatomical regions_**.
 Additionally, they also labelled **_five functionally defined areas involved in magnetoreception_**, based on prior studies.

 ```{figure} images/eurasian_blackcap_v1.2_every-3rd-slice.gif
 :alt: An animation going through coronal slices of the Eurasian blackcap brain atlas.